 I fill stockings for kids with things we “need.”

-I like to fill their stockings with items we can actually use in our activities or daily routines.
-My kids loved it when “Santa” brought a big new pack of construction paper – it was a hit!
+I focus on items we can actually use in our activities or daily routines.
+One time, my kids were floored when “Santa” brought a big new pack of construction paper – it was a hit!

-I also include things like STEM tools, art essentials, hygiene items, and small games – fun stuff we’ve been wanting to try or needing for projects, and they make fantastic stocking stuffers.
+I also include things like STEM tools, small travel sized toys, art essentials, hygiene items, and small games – fun stuff we’ve been wanting to try or needing for projects, and they make fantastic stocking stuffers.

 I broke this list into 7 sections of ideas: